Frequently Asked Questions About A Mediation Certificate

 Q: How much does it cost to get a mediation certificate?

 A: The price of a mediation certificate will vary depending on the firm you’re working with.
 According to the Family Mediation Council, the average cost of mediation in the UK is £140 per person per hour.
-Mediate UK charge £99 for the Court MIAM and the signed certificate, in cases where mediation not required or suitable.
+Mediate UK charge £199 for the Urgent MIAM and the signed certificate, in cases where mediation not required or suitable.

 Q: I have a mediation certificate.
 What now?